 How you dress during outdoor activities can make all the difference when it comes to repelling mosquitoes.

-It has been proven that they are attracted to dark clothing, so try to dress in light colors when you plan on being outside for extended periods of time.
+It has been proven that they are attracted to dark clothing.
+So you might try to dress in light colors when you plan on being outside for extended periods of time.

 Dark colors tend to absorb sunlight, so dressing in light-colored clothing can also help you stay cool all summer.
 Because mosquitoes are particularly attracted to smelly feet, keeping your feet and ankles covered by wearing socks is also a great idea.
 If you’re still worried about being swarmed, there are even garments specifically designed to repel mosquitoes.